TWBug/GoldCardHenge/content/legal/privacy.en.md

  cause some functions or services of the Website fail to execute.

 ## 9. Modifications
-This Private Policy will be amended anytime in respond to demand.
+This Privacy Policy will be amended anytime in respond to demand.
 The advised terms will be posted on the Website, please review this Privacy Policy periodically.
 If you continue to visit the Website or use the functional service of the Website after the amendment of the Privacy Policy, you will be deemed to have agreed to all the terms of this Privacy Policy.